fz3hra/fz3hra/README.md

 I am a Full Stack Engineer && student studying Software Engineering at the University of Mauritius.

-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning && Flutter
 - 👯 I’m looking to collaborate on Machine Learning projects && Full Stack Projects
 - 🤔 I’m looking for help with Machine Learning && Full Stack Development
 - ⚡ Fun fact: I do karate and I like anime && Gaming.